-This section discussed the population and the proportion and value of buildings located in areas affected by a Hurricane Winds hazard.
-It also provides an estimate of the proportion of assets located in Hurricane Winds hazard areas.
+This section discusses the population and the proportion and value of buildings located in areas affected by a Hurricane Winds hazard.
+It also provides an estimate of the proportion of assets located in Hurricane Winds hazardareas

 Although there no areas of the US Virgin Islands that are free from hurricane-force winds, the vulnerability of each island-building inventory is quite different.
 The tables above indicate that the vulnerability of each island's building stock differs.
-Since vulnerability refers to the potential of the built environment to be damaged or destroyed, the number of individual models building types that found throughout each island, e.g., single-family wood-frame buildings, may experience various types of damage to the hurricane wind hazard (ranging from Very Low, Low, Moderate, High, to Very High).
+Since vulnerability refers to the potential of the built environment to be damaged or destroyed, the number of individual model buildings types that found throughout each island, e.g., single-family wood-frame buildings, may experience particular states of damage to the hurricane wind hazard (ranging from Very Low, Low, Moderate, High, to Very High).